lcrocker/ojpoker/README.md

 encountered on the net:

 - Completeness: Card-handling code covers things that others don't like jokers and foreign decks.
-Poker code handles more variants.
-I plan to add bindings for many languages.
+Poker code handles more variants: high hands, ace-to-five lowball, deuce-to-seven lowball, London lowball, pai gow, action razz, badugi, badeucy, stripped decks, bugs, etc. I plan to add bindings for many languages.
 - Correctness: Many libraries do not correctly handle things like lowball and badugi hands, or betting limits and procedures.
 Author is a long-time poker player and casino manager with extensive knowledge of the rules, and implements them carefully.
-- Performance: Poker code is *fast*, taking full advantage of modern 64-bit machines.
-It does sacrifice memory efficiency for this in some cases.
+- Performance: Poker code is *fast*, taking full advantage of modern 64-bit machines and the latest known algorithms.
+You can choose which version of each evaluator suits your needs based on speed vs. memory efficiency.

 This codebase is primarily a [Rust](https://rust-lang.org) library, but will include bindings for other languages such as TypeScript and Python.